Australia and NZ trade deals to come into force at the end of May

 The volumes of product under the TRQs will increase gradually over either 10 or 15 years for beef and lamb and over five years for dairy, eventually resulting in complete liberalisation – the removal of tariffs

-Further information on the TRQs under the UK-Australia deal can be found here and TRQs for the UK-New Zealand trade deal can be found here.
+Here is some further information on the TRQs under the UK-Australia trade deal and the TRQs for the UK-New Zealand deal.

 Impact of these deals on UK red meat and dairy sectors